quicwg/base-drafts/draft-ietf-quic-transport.md

 some examples are provided here.
 An extension of this exchange to support client address validation is shown in {{validate-retry}}.

-Once any version negotiation and address validation exchanges are complete, the cryptographic handshake is used to agree on cryptographic keys.
+Once any address validation exchanges are complete, the cryptographic handshake is used to agree on cryptographic keys.
 The cryptographic handshake is carried in Initial ({{packet-initial}}) and Handshake ({{packet-handshake}}) packets.